PAIR-Systems-Inc/igoodmem_deepeval/README.md

 2. **GoodMem (top-1)** — GoodMem retrieval returning only the top chunk
 3. **GoodMem + metadata filter** — GoodMem retrieval with per-query source filtering

 **Note:** This is not an apples-to-apples comparison — the configurations use different top-k settings.
-The purpose is to demonstrate how `igoodmem_deepeval` can benchmark different retrieval strategies side by side, not to claim one system is better than another.
+The purpose is to demonstrate how `igoodmem_deepeval` can benchmark different retrieval strategies side by side.

 | Query | Metric | Vectara (top-3) | GoodMem (top-1) | GoodMem+filter |
 |-------|--------|----------------|-----------------|----------------|